 The current medicines reimbursement system included in the health insurance dates back to the 1960s.
 When introduced, the system was something new and progressive, promoting public health.
 Its aim was to provide everybody with equal access to good pharmacotherapies, irrespective of their individual living standards.

 At the beginning, the majority of the reimbursements were paid for acute diseases.
 Over the decades, the situation has changed: today the bulk of the reimbursements go to the treatment of chronic diseases.

 The system is still based on the early principles:

-- the diseases are classified in groups with higher or lower reimbursement rates
+- The diseases are classified in groups with higher or lower reimbursement rates.

-- the patients are classified as sufficiently or insufficiently ill
+- The patients are classified as sufficiently or insufficiently ill.

 Despite partial patchwork-like reforms, the medicines reimbursement system has not kept up with the developments in pharmacotherapies.

-The parties paying and benefiting from the reimbursements are sometimes the same, other times different.
+The parties paying for and benefiting from the reimbursements are sometimes the same, other times different.
 The Kela reimbursements for medicines are paid by two distinct parties.
 The State pays half of the reimbursement through tax money while the ordinary taxpayers cover the other half through their health insurance premiums.